By the end of this section, you will be able to:

 The fourth main goal of U.S. foreign policy is the protection of human rights and democracy.
 The payoff of stability that comes from other U.S. foreign policy goals is peace and tranquility.
 While certainly looking out for its own strategic interests in considering foreign policy strategy, the United States nonetheless attempts to support international peace through many aspects of its foreign policy, such as foreign aid, and through its support of and participation in international organizations such as the United Nations, the North Atlantic Treaty Organization (NATO), and the Organization of American States.

-The United Nations (UN) is one of many international organizations in the world today.
+The United Nations (UN) is perhaps the foremost international organization in the world today.
 The main institutional bodies of the UN are the General Assembly and the Security Council.
 The General Assembly includes all member nations and admits new members and approves the UN budget by a two-thirds majority.
-The Security Council includes fifteen countries, five of which are permanent members (including the United States) and ten that are non-permanent and rotate on a five-year-term basis.
+The Security Council includes fifteen countries, five of which are permanent members (including the United States) and ten that are non-permanent and rotate on a five two-year-term basis.
 The entire membership is bound by decisions of the Security Council, which makes all decisions related to international peace and security.
 Two other important units of the UN are the International Court of Justice in The Hague (Netherlands) and the UN Secretariat, which includes the Secretary-General of the UN and the UN staff directors and employees.

 The Creation of the United Nations